Marikalis/wild_marketing_cac_project/models/business/business_documentation.md

 ### Metrics:
 - **CAC:** Cost per new customer for each channel.
-- **Overall CAC:** Cost of acquiring a customer across all channels combined.
+- **Overall CAC:** Customer acquisition cost across all channels combined.
-- **Most Successful Manager:** The manager associated with the campaign having the lowest CAC.
+- **Most Successful Manager:** The manager associated with the campaign has the lowest CAC.